hmslima/sambahsacompletegrammar/sambahsa.md

 a bit big if compared to other grammars in their chapters of alphabet and pronunciation, but it's for a good reason.
-In the study of a language, the first thing you have to learn are the sounds, it's important that, by learning a new word, you store it in you memory with the correct pronunciation, that's why I will not spare explanations in this chapter.
+In the study of a language, the first thing you have to learn are the sounds, it's important that, by learning a new word, you store the words in you memory with the correct pronunciation, that's why I will not spare explanations in this chapter.